Dead heat: Outcome

 If a dead heat is declared, all tied competitors are considered to have jointly achieved the superior position (unless a tie-breaking method is used to separate them).
 This does not affect awards for subsequent finishers.
 For example, in the final of the Women's 100 metre freestyle at the 2016 Summer Olympics, Penny Oleksiak and Simone Manuel finished in a dead heat for first place.
 Both were awarded gold medals, no silver medal was awarded, and the next finisher, Sarah Sjöström, received bronze.

 Prizes for the tied competitors may be divided.
-The rules of Formula 1, for example, specify that a dead heat in a race would result in the World Championship points for both the superior and inferior position being added together and divided equally between the tied competitors.
+The rules of FIA-organised championships, for example, specify that a dead heat in a championship would result in all the World Championship points for the tied positions being added together and divided equally between the tied competitors.
+For example, at the 2024 Monza Formula 2 round where Dennis Hauger and Gabriel Bortoleto both finished in 8th place in the sprint race, scoring 0.5 points each.
 Complications can occur if the reward cannot be divided or duplicated: at the Women's 100 meters at the 2012 United States Olympic Track Trials, Jeneba Tarmoh and Allyson Felix finished in a dead heat for the third and final place in the US Olympic team, with there being no provision in the rules to resolve the situation (a head-to-head run-off was proposed, but Tarmoh eventually conceded the place).

 In Grand Prix motorcycle racing, joint rankings are resolved by using fastest lap times as a tiebreaker.
 This rule resulted in Héctor Faubel winning the 125cc classification of the 2011 German motorcycle Grand Prix after a photo finish could not separate him and Johann Zarco.

 Special provision is made for dead heats in the rules of sports betting: punters' stakes are divided proportionally by the number of tied competitors.